 This page includes relevant UK first-time buyer statistics for 2024, such as overall market trends, and what first-time purchasing looks like across various demographics, such as age, location, and property type.

 Our research collates the most recent first-time buyer statistics for 2024, alongside our own unique data, to show how the market is changing for those buying their first property.
-This includes information on the average value of first-time buyers’ homes, average deposits paid, and demographic breakdowns such as age, region, and salary.
+This includes information on the average value of first-time buyers’ homes, first-time-buyer rates and average deposits paid, and demographic breakdowns such as age, region, and salary.
 By analysing past and present trends, we have outlined how the market has evolved, and suggest what the future has in store for UK first-time buyers.

-• As of 2022-23, the average age for a first-time buyer in England was 34.
+As of 2022-23, the average age for a first-time buyer in England was 34.

-• In the same year, two in five (40%) first-time buyers were couples without dependents, with almost a third (32%) one-person households.
+In the same year, two in five (40%) first-time buyers were couples without dependents, with almost a third (32%) one-person households.

-• During 2022-23, the average deposit for first-time buyers in England was £53,414.
+During 2022-23, the average deposit for first-time buyers in England was £53,414.

-• Just under three in five (58%) first-time buyers in 2022-23 were in the top two income quintiles (income quintiles are five equally-sized groups divided by earnings).
+Just under three in five (58%) first-time buyers in 2022-23 were in the top two income quintiles (income quintiles are five equally-sized groups divided by earnings).

-• A third of first-time buyers in 2022-23 were aged over 35 - 20% aged 35-44, and 13% aged over 45
+A third of first-time buyers in 2022-23 were aged over 35 - 20% aged 35-44, and 13% aged over 45.

-• Almost two in three (65%) first-time buyer mortgage quotes between 2022-23 were to those applied using the title ‘Mr’.
+Almost two in three (65%) first-time buyer mortgage quotes between 2022-23 were to those applied using the title ‘Mr’.

-• Those applying using the title ‘Mrs’ received, on average, the highest loan amount at £223,525, while their unmarried counterparts (‘Miss’) typically received quotes of £172,578.
+Those applying using the title ‘Mrs’ received, on average, the highest loan amount at £223,525, while their unmarried counterparts (‘Miss’) typically received quotes of £172,578.

-• Almost half (49%) of first-time buyers from our exclusive survey claimed that house prices would need to fall between 11%-20% before they’d consider buying a home, with a further 13% claiming prices would need to drop more than 20%.
+Almost half (49%) of first-time buyers from our exclusive survey claimed that house prices would need to fall between 11%-20% before they’d consider buying a home, with a further 13% claiming prices would need to drop more than 20%.

-• By contrast, more than a quarter (28%) of first-time buyer quotes were for flats (2022-23).
+By contrast, more than a quarter (28%) of first-time buyer quotes were for flats (2022-23).

 Official government statistics used in this report have been collected from the most recent English Housing Survey, published by the Department for Levelling Up, Housing and Communities in December 2023.

-The latest UK first-time buyer statistics show a general upward trend in purchases throughout the last decade.
-As of 2022-23, there were 874,000 first-time buyers in England alone, an increase from 852,000 in the year prior (+2.58%).
-However, this is a significant drop from the peak of 957,000 in 2020-21 (-8.7%).
+The latest UK first-time buyer statistics show a general upward trend in purchases throughout the last decade, with a peak of 957,000 recent first-time buyers in England (those who bought a property in the last three years) in 2020-21.
+As of 2022-23, this number stood at 874,000, an increase of 2.58% from 852,000 in the year prior, but a significant 8.7% drop from the 2020-21 peak.

 What is a recent first-time buyer?